tmptrash/construct/README.md

 # Run
 - To run jevo.js in a "serverless" mode, just open `./client/dist/index.html` in Chrome
 - To run jevo.js in a "distributed" mode, you have to:
-    - run server `npm run server`
-    - open as many `index.html` files in Chrome as you want.
-Every `index.html` grabs `~12%` of your CPU

-By default, clients use local IP - `127.0.0.1` for server connection.
-If you have many computers in a local network, you may run many clients (`index.html` files) on different machines for distributed computing.
-For this, you have to build client with these steps:
+    - Choose some host in your local netwok for server
+	- Clone jevo.js repo to this host
-- Go to configuration `client/src/share/Config.js`, find `serverHost` option and change it to the IP, of your server.
+    - Go to configuration `./client/src/share/Config.js`, find `serverHost` option and change it to the IP, of your server host.
 You may use `ipconfig` under windows to get server's IP
     - Run `npm run build` command in a terminal from the root folder
+    - Run server `npm run server` on chosen host
-- Copy `./client/dist/index.html` on remote machine and run it there under Chrome
+    - Copy `./client/dist/index.html` and `./client/dist/app.js` on remote machines and run it there under Chrome

 ___
 P.S.
 If you `ES6 js developer` | `Canvas 2D developer` | `Node.js developer` | you just a <img align="center" width="18" height="18" src="https://github.com/tmptrash/jevo.js/raw/v0.2/assets/ninja-icon.png"> - join us!